WBRI

-WBRI (1500 AM) is a daytimer radio station licensed to Indianapolis, Indiana, serving the Indianapolis metropolitan area.
-It broadcasts a Christian talk and teaching radio format and is owned by the Wilkins Radio Network, Inc. The broadcast license is held by Heritage Christian Radio, Inc. WBRI is one of the oldest Christian talk stations in the United States, starting the format in 1964.
+WBRI (1500 AM) is a commercial radio station licensed to Indianapolis, Indiana, serving the Indianapolis metropolitan area.
+Owned by the Wilkins Radio Network, Inc. via Heritage Christian Radio, Inc, the station broadcasts a Christian radio format, operating during the daytime hours only.
+WBRI is one of the oldest Christian talk stations in the United States, starting the format in 1964.

-By day, WBRI is powered at 5,000 watts.
-It uses a directional antenna with a three-tower array.
 The transmitter is on Adams Boulevard Drive near East 62nd Street.
-But because 1500 AM is a clear channel frequency reserved for Class A KSTP in St. Paul, Minnesota and WFED in Washington, D.C., WBRI must sign off at sunset to prevent interference.
 Programming is heard around the clock on 250 watt FM translator W244DN at 96.7 MHz.